yeeking/bcn-2024-system/notes.md

 ## Finalising mark's system for Sat

-- sort out the double midi init thing on live_web script
+X - sort out the double midi init thing on live_web script -> couldn't quite figure out why it calls that code twice, but pushed initMIDI to the start button callback
-- sort out the input controls so can vary length of input (and output?)
+- sort out the input controls so can vary length of input (and output?) x- try audio interface on the other USB socket (right) for a laugh tried a thunderbolt cable.
+Seemed to be solid @441k 256,n=3
-- try audio interface on the other USB socket (right) for a laugh
+- make sure markov system plugins available
-- make sure classic version is available
+- make some notes about the model structure

 ## Moving on from the ring buffer